-The $0.5 billion of BP’s capital expenditure programmes spent on clean energy is far from enough to transition the company’s business, said Kingsmill Bond, Energy Strategist at Climate Tracker.
+The $0.5 billion of BP’s capital expenditure programmes spent on clean energy is far from enough to transition the company’s business, said Kingsmill Bond, Energy Strategist at Carbon Tracker.

 “It’s fine talking the big game but in the face of systematic change you have to do more than just tinker,” he added, warning that BP faced being caught out by the market shifting away from fossil fuels quicker than the company’s ability to adapt.

 In many ways, BP has shown little signs of wanting to transform its business model.
 Indeed, BP remains a members of trade associations such as the Australian Petroleum Production & Exploration Association (APPEA), FuelsEurope and National Association of Manufacturing that consistently oppose and lobby against ambitious climate change policy.

 Robert Brulle, a Professor of Sociology at Drexel University who was worked extensively on fossil fuel companies’ marketing efforts, described the campaign as “clever corporate propaganda”.